andrewsunglaekim/event-loop-workshop/readme.md

 console.log(number);
 ```

-> When developing this lesson plan, I thought that operators(`+` and `=` acted like functions on the callstack) in javascript.
-However, they do not, they are actually much closer to the metal than a function invocation.
-None the less, if we were to imagine operators as function calls they would operate in the callstack in the following manner.
+> We should note that operators(`+` and `=` acted like functions on the callstack) in javascript do not have execution contexts like functions.
+They are actually much closer to the metal than a function invocation.
+None the less, it will be easier to envision these operators like function calls to set a foundation for our diagrams of callstacks.

 This code happens in milliseconds, but let's get granular and dissect how each part of this code executes.
 The script(`main.js`) starts and opens the global execution context: